Valkininkai: Early modern period

-20th century

 However, industrialization was slow: a large paper and cardboard factory, employing some 100 people, was established in the last decade of the 19th century and a turpentine factory (10–14 employees) was established in 1923.
-The population decreased to 1,244 in 1919.
+In the interbellum, it was the seat of a gmina within the Wilno-Troki County in the Wilno Voivodeship in Poland.

+Following the joint German-Soviet invasion of Poland, it was invaded by the Soviets in 1939, and then by Germany in 1941.
 Around 400 Jews from Valkininkai were executed in Eišiškės in September 1941 by Rollkommando Hamann and only five Jews (four of them hidden by friendly Lithuanians) survived World War II.
-After the war the population decreased to 769 in 1959, 410 in 1970, and 277 in 1987.
+In 1944, the town was re-occupied by the Soviet Union, which eventually annexed it from Poland into the Lithuanian SSR.